pipefunc/pipefunc/docs/source/faq.md

 Missing something or is something unclear?
 Please [open an issue](https://github.com/pipefunc/pipefunc/issues/new)!

-## How is this different from Dask, AiiDA, Luigi, Prefect, Kedro, Apache Airflow, etc.?
+## How is this different from Dask, AiiDA, Luigi, Prefect, Kedro, Apache Airflow, Snakemake, etc.?

-pipefunc fills a unique niche in the Python workflow ecosystem.
+`pipefunc` fills a unique niche in the Python workflow ecosystem.

 ### Key Differentiators

-What makes pipefunc unique:
+What makes `pipefunc` unique:

 1. **Simplicity**: Pure Python implementation with minimal dependencies, allowing standard debuggers and profiling tools to work without modification
 2. **Flexibility**: Easy to modify pipelines and add parameter sweeps with minimal boilerplate